Jadens-arc/jadens-arc.github.io/content/posts/zed.md

 ## Overall

 Despite all its problems, I still love this app.
 The speed and simplicity are addicting, and combining that with Vim key binds just makes me never want to leave this editor.
 I find myself thinking about it whenever I use any other editor.
 Okay, I'm done glazing.
 It's not perfect but I see potential.
-With it being written in Rust, what's there not to love.
+With it being written in Rust, what's there not to love?
 Still, Zed has a long way to go before it's a serious competitor to Visual Studio Code, MacOS exclusivity being the least of their worries, but I see the vision and I'm here for it.